viam-modules/analog-devices/README.md

 ## Configure your tmc5072 motor

-On the new component panel, copy and fill in the following required attributes in:
+Copy and paste the following attributes into your JSON configuration:

 ```json
 {
   "spi_bus": "0",